skharel/MLMath/Statistics/stat-1/README.md

 - [Book Used](http://probabilitybook.net)

-  Introduction to Probability by Joe Blitzstein and Jessica Hwang;
+  Introduction to Probability by Joe Blitzstein and Jessica Hwang - 3rd edition

 # Similar course